-- (1) This section applies if, before the commencement, the Minister- - (a) gave a school council a show cause notice under the repealed regulation, section 53(2);27 and - (b) did not give the council a notice under the repealed regulation, section 53B(2) or 53C(2).28 - (2) On the commencement- - (a) the show cause notice is taken to have been given under section 52(2); and
+- (1) This section applies if, before the commencement, the Minister- - (a) gave a school council a show cause notice under the repealed regulation, section 53(2); and - (b) did not give the council a notice under the repealed regulation, section 53B(2) or 53C(2). - (2) On the commencement- - (a) the show cause notice is taken to have been given under section 52(2); and - (b) any representations made under the repealed regulation, section 53(2)(c) are taken to have been made under section 52(2)(c); and - (c) the Minister must decide whether to take further action under the show cause notice under section 54 or 55.

-26 Section 485 (Provisions about parents and citizens associations) of the Act
+Section 485 (Provisions about parents and citizens associations) of the Act

-27 Repealed regulation, section 53 (Minister to give a school council a show cause notice)
+Repealed regulation, section 53 (Minister to give a school council a show cause notice)